juicedata/juicefs/docs/en/security/encrypt.md

 #### Step 2: create an encrypted file system

 The option `--encrypt-rsa-key` is required to specify RSA private key when creating an encrypted file system.
 The provided private key content will be written to the metadata engine.
-Since passphrase is mandatory in the ase256-encrypted RSA private key, the environmental variable `JFS_RSA_PASSPHRASE` is required to specify the passphrase of the private key before creaging and mounting file system.
+Since passphrase is mandatory in the ase256-encrypted RSA private key, the environment variable `JFS_RSA_PASSPHRASE` is required to specify the passphrase of the private key before creating and mounting file system.

 1. Set passphrase using environmental variable